 Unfortunately, second sight is only temporary.
 Once the cataract grows denser, the overall vision worsens.

 Second sight can occur in the pre-cataract stages of people with farsightedness or perfect vision.
 These people might experience improved near vision or distance vision.

 Unfortunately, second sight doesn’t apply to nearsightedness (myopia).
 Nearsighted people usually find that their vision gets worse with pre-cataract changes.

-Common Age-Related Eye Diseases
+Common Age-Related Vision Problems

-In this section, we will review eye problems associated with older age and their treatment options.
+Here are the most common eye problems associated with older age and their treatment options.

 Presbyopia occurs when the natural lens starts to stiffen in our aging eyes.
 At this point, the ciliary muscles can no longer change the shape of the lens easily.
 As a result, your eyes have a hard time focusing at near.

-You may begin to have trouble reading small print, or experiencing eye strain in the early stages of presbyopia.
+You may begin to have trouble reading small print or experiencing eye strain in the early stages of presbyopia.